Christmas Food Waste

-Old carpet, flattened sheets of cardboard or polythene sacks filled with straw or loft lagging will help retain the heat if wrapped round a plastic bin.
+Old carpet, flattened sheets of cardboard or polythene sacks filled with straw or loft lagging ( sealed in a plastic bag to keep it dry) or layers of bubblewrap will help retain the heat if wrapped round a plastic bin or wormery.

 Wooden bins can be lined with layers of corrugated cardboard with a layer of polythene (old compost bags?) on the inside where the cardboard would come into contact with the compost.
+One of the points to be considered when buying or making a wooden bin is whether to opt for solid or slatted sides.
+The slatted slides offer improved aeration during the summer but are more difficult to insulate during the winter.
 Bales of straw or hay can provide a quick and easy means of insulation but will some need to be removed to allow waste to be added to keep the composting process working though the winter.
 An outer wall about six inches bigger than the original sides can be built of wood or blocks round the bin, to provide a space for further insulation to increase heat retention.
 Wall insulation material is excellent, as is loft insulation but items such as cardboard or bubble wrap can also be used.
 If a pallet bin is being converted cardboard or other insulating material can be stuffed in the gaps in the pallet to further increase the insulation

 The top of the bin must also be insulated.
 Some sources suggest using a thick layer of bedding, loose straw or leaves, while these will help retain the heat they are not practical if waste food material is to be added to the bin during the winter.
 A layer of loft or wall insulation sandwiched between wooden boards from pallets or polythene sheeting cut slightly larger than the top of the bin and sealed to keep the insulation dry provides an insulated lid that can be easily removed